tombulled/pelco/BOSCH-MIC-550.md

 | 0x07   | Not Set        |
 | 0x08   | Not Set        |

+## Presets
+Although up to 0xff supported in spec, MIC only supports up to 0x64 (100 presets)

 ## Zoom
 Camera appears to have a maximum zoom position of ~0x8540